jonchang/fishtreeoflife.org/about.md

 ## Future updates

-We are hard at work updating the website with several new features.
-We are currently working on:

-* Accessing data from this website via an R package
-* Moving to a rank-free system based on the PFC classification

 We are also interested in fixing any phylogenetic and taxonomic errors in a future revision of the Fish Tree of Life, especially rogue taxa that break the monophyly of well-studied lineages.
 Known issues include:

 * Total group *Hippocampus* age should be 11 Ma